Beyond Single-Shot Fidelity: Chernoff-Based Throughput Optimization in Superconducting Qubit Readout: Results

 \subsection{Information Accumulation and Trajectory Smearing}

-Information accumulation is governed by the cavity response and the subsequent smearing of score distributions from qubit decay.
-Figure~\ref{fig:physical_model}(a) shows the growth of cavity state separation $\Delta\alpha(t)$, which approaches its steady-state value on a timescale set by $\kappa^{-1}$.
-The integrated information, quantified by $SNR^2(\tau)$, grows nonlinearly during ring-up before entering a linear regime [Fig.~\ref{fig:physical_model}(b)].
-At $\tau = 1.0~\mu$s, the score distributions $p_g(x)$ and $p_e(x)$ are clearly separated, though $p_e(x)$ exhibits a tail extending toward the ground-state mean due to $T_1$ events [Fig.~\ref{fig:physical_model}(c)].
+The dynamics of information accumulation are determined by the cavity response and the subsequent smearing of score distributions due to qubit decay.
+Figure~\ref{fig:physical_model}(a) shows the growth of the cavity state separation $\Delta\alpha(t)$, which approaches its steady-state value on a timescale governed by $\kappa^{-1}$.
+The integrated information, quantified by the squared signal-to-noise ratio $SNR^2(\tau)$, scales non-linearly during the ring-up phase before entering a linear growth regime [Fig.~\ref{fig:physical_model}(b)].
+At $\tau = 1.0~\mu$s, the resulting score distributions $p_g(x)$ and $p_e(x)$ are clearly separated, though $p_e(x)$ exhibits a characteristic tail extending toward the ground-state mean due to $T_1$ events [Fig.~\ref{fig:physical_model}(c)].

-$T_1$-induced smearing introduces asymmetry between the two hypotheses.
-Figure~\ref{fig:smear_asymmetry}(a) compares the excited state distribution with and without relaxation; decay events shift the optimal Chernoff parameter $s^*$ away from the symmetric Gaussian value of 0.5 [Fig.~\ref{fig:smear_asymmetry}(b)].
-As $\tau$ increases, $s^*$ drops sharply — the optimal classifier becomes increasingly biased against assigning the excited state to scores that could have resulted from a decay event.
+One consequence of this $T_1$-induced smearing is the introduction of asymmetry between the hypotheses.
+Figure~\ref{fig:smear_asymmetry}(a) compares the excited state distribution with and without relaxation; the decay events effectively "pollute" the excited state manifold, shifting the optimal Chernoff parameter $s^*$ away from the symmetric Gaussian value of 0.5 [Fig.~\ref{fig:smear_asymmetry}(b)].
+As $\tau$ increases, $s^*$ drops sharply, indicating that the optimal classifier becomes increasingly biased against assigning the excited state to scores that could have resulted from a decay event.

-The information extraction efficiency $\eta_{\mathrm{info}}$ is defined as the ratio of classical Chernoff information $C(\tau)$ to the unit-efficiency Gaussian benchmark $C_{\mathrm{ideal}}(\tau)$.
-As shown in Fig.~\ref{fig:smear_asymmetry}(c), $\eta_{\mathrm{info}}$ reaches $45\%$ at short integration times, set by the finite detection efficiency $\eta$.
-It falls to approximately $12\%$ at the throughput-optimal integration point as accumulated $T_1$ relaxation events cause $C(\tau)$ to deviate from ideal Gaussian scaling.
+We quantify the quality of the measurement scheme via the information extraction efficiency $\eta_{\mathrm{info}}$, defined as the ratio of the classical Chernoff information $C(\tau)$ to the unit-efficiency Gaussian benchmark $C_{\mathrm{ideal}}(\tau)$.
+As shown in Fig.~\ref{fig:smear_asymmetry}(c), the efficiency reaches its maximum value of $45\%$ at short integration times, reflecting the finite detection efficiency $\eta$.
+As $\tau$ increases, the accumulated probability of $T_1$ relaxation events causes the classical information to deviate from the ideal Gaussian scaling, with the extraction efficiency falling to approximately $12\%$ at the throughput-optimal integration point.